Mistakes to avoid when studying abroad

 2. Extravagance and running into debts: Students tend to go overboard with their spending and unnecessarily land up accruing huge debt for themselves.
-Hanging out with your new-found buddies is a good idea but definitely not at the cost of your outstanding credit card bills.
-It is crucial that you are able strike a right balance between necessities and amusement.
+Hanging out with your newfound buddies is a good idea but definitely not at the cost of your outstanding credit card bills.
+It is crucial that you are able to strike the right balance between necessities and amusement.

 3. Resistance in engaging in the new culture: Change they say is always a demanding process and few Indian students prefer to stick to their Indian peers and save the efforts of befriending locals.
-One must try and make the most of his/her overseas stay and form long lasting friendship with people with diverse cultural background and exposure.
+One must try and make the most of his/her overseas stay and form long-lasting friendships with people with diverse cultural backgrounds and exposure.
 All it takes is some initiative to step out of one’s comfort zone and strike a chord.
-“I would love to be a part of international student community” was not just meant to be just a statement in your SOP after all.
+“I would love to be a part of the international student community” was not just meant to be just a statement in your SOP after all.

 5. Unrestrained use of Technology: You must have a life beyond your laptop and must explore it to the fullest.
 Resist the temptation of spending hours posting on Facebook and Instagram and showing the world what a “good time” you are having.
 Feel secure; you don’t need to prove to the world you are a bond.
 Missing out on experiences of exploring a new city and befriending people around can never be substituted by “online” experience of faking a posh life.